abhijit-tambe/Java-Code-Samples/peakfinder/README.md

 PeakFinderOneD - find all peaks in an array.

-PeakFinderOneDR - fina a peak in an one Dimention array.
+PeakFinderOneDR - find a peak in an one Dimention array.

+PeakFinderTwoD - find a 2d peak in a two Dimentional array.